 In addition to best practices, there are a few things that will make your onboarding practice a positive experience for your customers.

 - Make it a personalized experience.
 Each customer has a unique set of concerns.
 The more you can tailor your solution to their needs, the easier it will be to achieve wins — and loyal customers.

 - Break everything down.
 Disseminate information slowly and selectively.
 Only ask a new user to accomplish one task at a time and provide clear instructions on how to do it.

 - Be with your customers every step of the way.
 Be available to your customers if they get stuck or have trouble.
-If you can, dedicate a number of customer service or success representatives to new customers.
+If you can, dedicate several customer service or success representatives to new customers.
 It will make their onboarding experience better and allow you to see where your process falls short.

 - Celebrate the small wins.
 Acknowledge every milestone along the path to customer-defined success to encourage a continued relationship.